adamwalz/jdios-course-site/syllabus.md

 cause to miss subsequent assignments.
 After the late deadline, I will also post my solution, which you can merge into your own repository if desired.

+####Video Lectures
+Each week, two video lectures will be released on the class website.
+These lectures will cover iOS, Objective-C, and software development concepts.
+Most will include slides and a coding session to make the concepts more concrete.
+They must be watched before the next class persiod.
+The period for which they are due will be indicated on the course website.

+####Quizzes
+At the beginning of each class period, a quiz will be administered which covers the video lectures assinged.
+This quiz will likely be simple and only assess whether the lectures were watched or not.
+Having said that, the quizzes are worht a substantial percentage of your course grade.
+This is necessary becuase the concepts cannot be learned in such a short period of time by just hacking.
+The quizzes assess theoretical knowledge, while the projects assess practical knowledge.

 ####Semester Grading

 <table border="1" cellpadding="5">